-So who’s the overall winner in the “ATV chains vs. studs” showdown?
+So who’s the overall winner in the “ATV Chains vs. Studs” showdown?
 Chains are generally better for all-purpose low-speed use on ice and snow, such as plowing and hauling firewood.
 Studs are better for high-speed ice racing and trail riding.
 Studs add minimal traction in the snow, where chains work well in moderate depths.

-Let’s have a closer look at the different parameters you should consider when deciding which is better for you.
-For some, it’s more important not to scratch the driveway, while for others, it’s the off-road performance that matters the most.
-That’s why I cannot decide for you.
-But I can help you make an educated decision by shining a light on what to expect from each of the two competitors.
+Let’s explore the different parameters you should consider when deciding which is better for you.
+For some, it’s more important not to scratch the driveway, while off-road performance matters the most for others.

 Chains do cost more than a bag of studs.
-A good set is about 150-250 dollars, while you can get studs for 50-100 dollars.
+A good set is about $150 to $250, and you can get studs for $50 to $100.

 On the other hand, the chains also usually come with the cost of a set of wheel spacers that will set you back about 100-200 dollars more.